bxparks/rpn83p/README.md

 This app was designed for TI calculators using the Z80 processor:

 - TI-83 Plus
-- TI-83 Plus Silver Edition
+- TI-83 Plus Silver Edition (verified)
 - TI-84 Plus
-- TI-84 Plus Silver Edition
+- TI-84 Plus Silver Edition (verified)

 <a name="UserGuide"></a>
 ## User Guide